 Come give it a go, what could go wrong? it’s a circus!

 COST: $10 per term and $20 per holiday program

 BYO: laughter, determination and Support person if required

-In October 2019, CircusWA and DADAA premiered a multi-disciplinary collaborative performance called Experience Collider, at the AWESOME International Arts Festival.
-Twenty eight young people journeyed together as they moved through the collider.
-Each person explored it differently: some moved suspended in the air, in chairs or on wheeled platforms.
-Others sang, signed or carried lights and video cameras.
+The show was described as a journey during which all the young people moved through the experience together, all exploring it differently – some suspended in the air, some in chairs or on wheeled platforms, some singing, some carrying lights or video cameras, and some vocalising or signing.
 They needed to find a way through the Collider as a group, each taking turns but always together.

-Circulate Y16+ runs from 11am-12pm on Tuesdays during the school term.
-This program has been designed to support young people at risk of or emerging from homelessness.
+The Circulate Y16+ has been designed to support young people at risk of or emerging from homelessness.
 Focusing on self-directed skill development and community building, the Y16+ program has been created in collaboration with APM Communities, Ruah, Fremantle Mind, The City of Fremantle, Life Without Barriers (Ngatti House) and Anglicare (Y-Shac).

 You can read more about Circulate Y16+ here.